Basics

 How to formulate an effective research hypothesis

-Crafting a strong, testable hypothesis is crucial for the success of any research project.
+Crafting a strong, testable hypothesis is important for the success of any research project.
 It sets the stage for everything from your study design to data collection and analysis.
 Below are some key considerations to keep in mind when formulating your hypothesis:

 • Be specific: A vague hypothesis can lead to ambiguous results and interpretations.
 Clearly define your variables and the expected relationship between them.